mwotton/stackswitcher/README.md

 No bugs yet, because no code!

 TODO: think about the approach to profiling a little more carefully. arguably we could get the same effect by just opening up a new branch.

+meanwhile, the `post-checkout` shell command in the repo will work if you put it into the `.git/hooks` directory of your repo.